sensu/sensu-opsgenie-handler/README.md

 To configure OpsGenie Sensu Integration follow these first part in [OpsGenie Docs][5].

-**Note:** Make sure to set the `OPSGENIE_AUTHTOKEN` environment variable for sensitive credentials in production to prevent leaking into system process table.
-Please remember command arguments can be viewed by unprivileged users using commands such as `ps` or `top`.
-The `--auth` argument is provided as an override primarily for testing purposes.

 #### To use Opsgenie Priority

 Please add this annotations inside sensu-agent: